PabloSR06/mcp-google-calendar/README.md

 # mcp-google-calendar

-A Google Calendar (MCP) server to expose calendar operations as tools for LLM.
+A Google Calendar and Google Tasks (MCP) server to expose calendar and task operations as tools for LLM.

 ## Table of Contents